 CNN news aired a report on the harmful impact of steroids on arthritic or painful joints.
 The report highlighted a recently published journal or Radiology linking steroid injections to rapid arthritis and degenerative changes.

-Chiropractic care and physiotherapy offer the best treatment options for managing the symptoms of arthritis.
+CSC’s chiropractors and physiotherapists offer the best treatment options for managing the symptoms of arthritis.
 Physiotherapy treatment can help you achieve pain relief, improved function, and prevent joint damage.
 Laser therapy and shockwave therapy are some of the leading and most effective treatments in the arthritis field.
 Chiropractic Specialty Cetner® provides the most holistic (comprehensive) arthritis pain treatment in Malaysia.
+Let our experienced clinical team help manage and fix the cause of your pain today!
+Get treated by the top-rated chiros & physios in Malaysia today.
 Best of all, the arthritis pain treatment we offer is non-invasive; you don’t have to get injections or surgery.